This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Judicial review

-Judicial review is a type of court proceeding in which a judge reviews the lawfulness of a decision or action made by a public body.
-There is more information at the Courts and Tribunals Judiciary page, Judicial review.
+Judicial review is a type of court proceeding in which a judge reviews the lawfulness of a decision or action made by a public body (in this case, the Home Office).
+It may be possible to challenge a decision by judicial review instead of appeal, although this is more complicated and expensive.

 Disclaimer